 According to the Glaucoma Research Foundation, more than 3 million Americans have glaucoma.
 Sadly, half of the people who have glaucoma do not know they have the disease.
-This is why the Harlingen and McAllen, TX offices of Peña Eye Institute offer advanced glaucoma testing, diagnosis, management, and treatment.
+This is why Peña Eye Institute offers advanced glaucoma testing, diagnosis, management, and treatment.
 Dr. Raul Peña hopes that with proper screenings and straightforward patient education, the disease can be caught early.

 Glaucoma comes in many different forms and has different causes.
 In most cases, the vision loss is the result of heightened pressure in the eye damaging the optic nerve, but not always.
 Our team wants to discuss some of the different types of glaucoma and what they involve.

 The most common type of glaucoma, open-angle glaucoma account for roughly 90 percent of all cases of glaucoma.
 A slowly developing condition, open-angle glaucoma is caused by clogging of the eye’s drainage canals, increasing the pressure within the eyes.
 The angle between the iris and the cornea remains wide during this form of glaucoma.

 Because open-angle glaucoma develops slowly, its symptoms are often difficult to notice until substantial vision loss has occurred.

 Angle-closure glaucoma is a rarer form of glaucoma, but one that we have diagnosed and managed.
 It is also known as narrow-angle glaucoma because of the acute angle between the iris and the cornea.
 Blockage in the drainage canal of the eyes leads to a sudden rise in intraocular pressure.

 Unlike the slow development of open-angle glaucoma, acute angle glaucoma can happen quickly.
 Some symptoms patients may notice include: